morgan girvin

 Once I had the general vibe sorted, I began to refine the linework - ever so slightly.
 Ha!
 That’s a bit of a stretch.
 Even though this next plan still looks incredibly messy, it was important for starting to nail down the location of some of the bigger pieces of the illustration: The Flying Dutchman’s Ship, the stage performance, the ‘Welcome’ sign, placement of Spongebob etc.

-After this I just jumped straight into the developed pencil sketch, from here I would use this as the basis for the linework.
+I then just jumped straight into the developed pencil sketch; from here I would use this as the basis for the linework.
 I often find trying to plan things out digitally quite tedious.
 It’s useful for the rough broad strokes, as you can create as many variations as you like very quickly.
 But as soon as it comes down to actually hashing out the details it feels so much easier to work with a pencil.
-The developed pencil sketch was drawn at A3, which I then scanned in, cleaned up, and printed out on 4 x sheets of A4, which I cellotaped together to make one A2 illustration.
+The developed pencil sketch was drawn at A3, which I then scanned in, cleaned up, printed out on 4 x sheets of A4, and taped together to make one A2 illustration.
 This is what I used (alongside a lightbox) to trace the final linework directly on top of.

 Before I started the linework I did one final colour pass on the pencil sketch to get a good idea of how it might look.
 This is always a more important step than I give it credit for, as the colour can (and should) influence how dense I might make certain areas of linework.
 It’s been a slow learning process to come to that realisation, but the colour should be built up alongside the linework, and not just added as an afterthought.

-*I type this as I am currently well underway on a new illustration - I have not learnt my lesson.
+*I type this as I am currently well underway on a new illustration - and I can report that I have not learnt my lesson.

-This ended up taking a lot of time, as it was essentially like colouring the drawing twice.
+This ended up taking a lot of time, as it was essentially colouring the drawing twice.
 But I’m very glad that I did it as I think it does a lot of the legwork in bringing the illustration to life.
 Usually I would import the scanned linework into the colour file and simply set the layer mode to ‘Multiply’ - but to achieve the coloured linework I instead used the ‘Select Colour Range’ tool, selected all of the white areas and deleted them, thus leaving just the black linework on a transparent background.
 I then used this as a layer mask and was able to freely colour under it.
-You can see below how the coloured linework looks without being masked to the illustration.
+You can see below how the coloured linework looks when it is not being masked to the drawing.

 One other noticable difference between the original plan and the final illustration was the colour of the sky.
 This came about when I was exploring a variant option, and was just tweaking the colours in general.
 I liked the original blue, since it honours the aesthetic of the actual show, but ultimately I went with the purple to a) Differentiate it from the blue-heavy variant, but also b) I felt the orange/pink sky complemented the ‘Welcome to Goo Lagoon’ sign a bit nicer, and tied the whole piece together.
 Anyway, here are both pieces again if you’re too lazy to scroll back up to the top of the page.
 Both versions went up for sale at Bottleneck Gallery on 11th April 2024.
 Here’s a link if you’re interested in buying one, or if you just want to view the page out of posterity.